Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 The International Coach Foundation (ICF) is the worlds premier governing body for coaches, setting standards and offering credentialing.
 It is an excellent learning resource and I encourage you to belong to it.

-As one of the earliest members of the ICF chapter in Australia, in 1999, I held the then advisory position of Coach Credentialing Leader and I am still a member of the ICF.
+As one of the earliest members of the ICF chapter in Australia, in 1999, I held the then advisory position of Coach Credentialing Leader.
+Although it is no longer relevant for me to be a member of the ICF I still hold it in high regard as a credible benchmark for coaching excellence.

 My own career background includes: